kupehtci/DOCUMENTATION/GCP/GCP - GKE - Google Kubernetes Engine.md

 # GKE Google Kubernetes Engine

-Google Kubernetes Engine offers a cloud kubernetes managed cluster while providing integration of this service with other Google Cloud services like monitorization, storage, DNS, networking, role access and more.
+Google Kubernetes Engine offers a cloud kubernetes managed cluster while providing integration of this service with other Google Cloud services like monitoring, storage, DNS, networking, role access and more.

 It provides the orchestration of a Kubernetes solution to run managed and auto controlled containerized applications.